Diksta33/PathOfExileClipboardListener/README.md

 Path Of Exile Clipboard Listener and Stash Management System
 ============================================================

-Clipboard Listener and Stash Manager for Path of Exile
+Clipboard Listener and Stash Manager for Path of Exile.

 Written in Visual Studio 10 C#.Net targetting .NET 4.0 Framework.